axelclark/ex338/web/templates/page/2018_rules.html.md

   **Single Sport Payouts:**  1st: $25  2nd: $10.
 If an un-owned team finishes 1st or 2nd, money goes into league pot.
 If Owners tie, money is split evenly.

 6. **6.
 Waiver Wire:** Originally set by reverse draft order.
 A successful claim drops you to the bottom.
-All non-rostered teams are on waivers. <span class="highlight">Waiver claims are submitted via the Fantasy Team page.
+All non-rostered teams are on waivers.
+Waiver claims are submitted via the site's Waivers page.
 Select the team/player (player) you want to add and/or drop and hit submit.
-Owners can submit three types of waivers:  add a player and drop a player (drop is only made if the add is successful), only drop a player, or only add a player.
-The league will be notified via email when the claim is submitted and the waiver will be listed as pending on the site.</span>

-  There will be a 3-day waiting period when any other Owner may claim the added player by submitting a new waiver for that player. <span class="highlight">“Drop only” waivers have no waiting period and are processed immediately.
-If a roster positions is not available on the team at the time the claim is submitted (and a player to drop is not included), the claim is invalid and will be cancelled by the commish.
-An owner may change the player to drop during the 3-day waiting period by messaging the commish or updating the claim via the site (this feature to be added in the future.)</span>
+The league will be notified and there will be a 3-day waiting period where any other Owner may also claim the player.

-  <span class="highlight">At the end of the 3-day period, new claims for that player will no longer be accepted and the commish will process the claim.
-The Owner with the highest waiver priority (i.e. lowest waiver position) will have the player added to its roster by the commish.</span>  Once submitted, a claim may not be cancelled by the claiming Owner.
+  At the end of the 3-day period, the Owner with the highest waiver priority takes the player and must roster the player.
+If no roster slots are available, a different player must be dropped.
+If the deadline has already passed, a player in that sport may NOT be dropped, even if in the same sport as the player being claimed.
+Once submitted, a claim may not be cancelled by the claiming Owner, but the player dropped may be adjusted.

   Waiting Period is waived during certain times for College Basketball, College Hockey, Kentucky Derby and LLWS.
 Due to the conference tournaments ending just before CBB and CHK brackets are announced, there will be no wait period on claims in CBB and CHK.
 Instead, we will have a 1 week &quot;quiet period&quot; prior to the deadline.
 Claims will not be announced to the league and will process at the deadline based on waiver position.
 Extra draft picks at the end of KD &amp; LLWS will be up for waiver claim until the individual draft begins.
 At that point, remaining draft picks may be claimed with no waiting period.  _Golf/Tennis_: Owners do NOT receive credit for points earned in tournaments prior to waiver pickup.
 Teams may be dropped without a pick-up, leaving an open roster slot to be filled later.
 One roster slot must be dedicated to each sport.

   1. **a.
 Waiver Deadline:** See each sport for waiver deadlines.
 After the deadline NO TEAMS may be claimed or dropped from roster, **except** for late drops.
 After the deadline, there will be a an email sent with teams that were dropped within 12 hours of deadline or dropped after a successful claim and Owners will have an opportunity to claim them.
 This eliminates holding a team until the last minute to keep others from claiming.
-This also allows an Owner that put in a claim, but was trumped by a higher waiver to claim another team. <span class="highlight">For sports with multiple championships, waivers will be closed for that sport between each championship waiver deadline and the championship.
-After the championship, waivers for the sport will reopen.</span>
+This also allows an Owner that put in a claim, but was trumped by a higher waiver to claim another team.
+For sports with multiple championships, waivers will be closed for that sport between each championship waiver deadline and the championship.
+After the championship, waivers for the sport will reopen.

 7. **7.
 Trades:** Trades are submitted to Commish and if eligible, presented to the league.
 Trades are ineligible if they break any 338 rules stated herein or include any non-338 assets.
 There will be a 3-day voting period needing 8 Yes votes to pass.
 A no-response during the voting period will be considered an approval.
 Once a trade is submitted for Commish approval, the involved Owners are agreeing to the trade and may not make changes or vote against it unless all involved agree.
-Future Round Draft Picks may be traded, but only for the adjacent season&#39;s draft and must be 1:1 (Owner-A trades 1st round pick to Owner-B for team and 5th round pick.)
+Future Round Draft Picks may be traded, but only for the next draft to take place and must be 1:1 (Owner-A trades 1st round pick to Owner-B for team and 5th round pick.)

   1. **a.
 Golf/Tennis:** Points already earned by players that are traded stay with the former Owner.